Need to know

 The entire Kogan online store

-Kogan actually scored reasonably well in some areas, such as for range of products, value for money, delivery, payment options and delivery.
-But its customer service ratings were woeful: just 53% for after-sales service, and 51% for its returns processes.
+Kogan actually scored reasonably well in some areas, such as for range of products and value for money.
+But its customer service ratings were woeful: just 35% for after-sales service, and 46% for online customer service.

 Shopping with Kogan might be fine if you're after a bargain, but if anything goes wrong with the product, you're pretty much on your own.
 If you're willing to take that gamble, by all means go for it, but this is definitely a case of buyer beware.